BinarSkugga/Skugga/README.md

 }
 ```
+> PS: byId and doUpdate are protected because they automatically manipulate a cache.
+If you don't want this cache,
+> override id and update.

 Since MongoDB is single threaded my query builder is static here.
 You might also see that the initializer and
 connector logic are handle by you in the constructor.
 This is because the connector can return a wrapper and the
 initializer might require some pre-initialization.
 In this, this is the standard and expected setup for these two
 classes.

-> byId and doUpdate are protected because they automatically manipulate a cache.
-If you don't want this cache,
-> override id and update.

 ### Data Initializer
 The data initializer is a class that gets executed every time you start the server.
 This is mostly useful in